ibm-cloud-docs/account/dash-tutorial.md

 This tutorial walks you through how to customize your dashboard in the {{site.data.keyword.Bluemix}} console to ensure that what is displayed is relevant to you.
 By completing this tutorial, you learn how to create a new dashboard, add and organize widgets, duplicate a dashboard, share a dashboard with other users, and delete unused dashboards.
 {: shortdesc}

 The tutorial uses a fictitious project manager who is named Cora.
-She wants to understand total resource usage over the past year and how her team's budget is used to build a new chat bot with specific {{site.data.keyword.Bluemix}} resources related to AI and machine learning.
+She wants to understand total resource usage over the past year and how her team's budget is used to build a new chatbot with specific resources related to AI and machine learning.
 As you complete the tutorial, adapt each step to match your project's needs.

 ## Create a dashboard
 {: #tutorial-dash-new}
 {: step}

-First, you need to create a new dashboard and select a template.
+First, create a new dashboard and select a template.

 1. In the {{site.data.keyword.cloud_notm}} console, click the Actions icon ![Action icon](../icons/action-menu-icon.svg), and select **Create a dashboard**.
 2. Select the Management template from the available options, and then click **Next**.